Las Vegas Raiders vs. New York Giants NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- The 47.5 total in this game is 2.2 points above the 45.3 average total in Giants games this season.
+- The 46.5 over/under in this game is 0.2 points higher than the 46.3 average total in Giants games this season.

 Raiders stats and trends

-- In Las Vegas' seven games this year, it has four wins against the spread.
+- Las Vegas has four wins against the spread in seven games this year.

-- The Raiders have been favored by 3 points or more three times this season and covered the spread in one of them.
+- The Raiders have covered the spread once this season when favored by 2.5 points or more (in three chances).

-- Las Vegas' games this year have hit the over on four of seven set point totals (57.1%).
+- Las Vegas' games this year have eclipsed the over/under four times in seven opportunities (57.1%).

-- Las Vegas is 4-1 against the spread and 5-0 overall in games when it records more than 25.7 points.
+- When Las Vegas puts up more than 25.0 points, it is 4-1 against the spread and 5-0 overall.

-- The Raiders have five giveaways this season, while the Giants have nine takeaways.
+- This year, the Raiders have five turnovers, six fewer than the Giants have takeaways (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Las Vegas' matchup with the Giants.